INFORMATION FOR FACULTY

 Project Labs allow faculty to build an experienced, interdisciplinary team of students to further their research agenda, community outreach, or passion project.
 Students and faculty earn course credit over multiple semesters while engaging in public-facing work.
 Georgia State’s Project Labs are based on the Vertically Integrated Projects (VIP) concept and form part of the VIP Consortium.

-Project Lab faculty will have access to:
+Project Lab faculty have access to:

 - Start-up resources (e.g., course buyout, student funding, or supplies)